1958 Marquette Warriors football team

 The 1958 Marquette Warriors football team was an American football team that represented Marquette University as an independent during the 1958 college football season.
 In its third and final season under head coach John F. Druze, the team compiled a 2–7–1 record and was outscored by a total of 257 to 107.
+Peter Hall was the strting quarterback and also played on defense, including the full 60 minutes against Boston College.

 The team played its home games at Marquette Stadium (one game) and Milwaukee County Stadium (three games) in Milwaukee.
 Attendance at County Stadium dropped to a low of 4,053 for a November 15 game against Cincinnati.